google.com, pub-4167727599129474, DIRECT, f08c47fec0942fa0

 Fig Newtons and Running Nutrition

-I’ve been running for more than 18 years and like to experiment with training plans, shoes, clothes and nutrition.
+I’ve been running for more than 20 years and like to experiment with training plans, shoes, clothes and nutrition.
 I’m always looking for something that works better or solves a problem that I have.

-I’ve tried most of the gels on the market.
-I’ve tried pure honey and even ran a marathon with Snickers Bars!
-Not only were the candy bars tasty, they didn’t bother my stomach and provided the energy I needed.
+I’ve tried pure honey and have run a marathon and several halfs with Snickers Bars!
+Not only were the candy bars tasty, they didn’t bother my stomach and they provided the energy I needed.

 A few years ago we had Fig Newtons in the house when I was getting ready for a marathon.
 I took a package with me to the race.
-I ate a few before the race, instead of a power bar, and took some with me instead of gels.
+I ate a few before the race instead of a power bar, and took some with me instead of gels.

 What is the Glycemic Index?